Tips for using the extinction sleep training method to get baby to sleep well. Get great naps and great night sleep for baby.

 The Cons of the Extinction Method

-- It is often harder on the parents than other sleep training methods “Small, soothing efforts such as kissing the forehead, rearranging the blankets, comforting, and patting appear trivial to parents, but they interfere enormously with learning to fall asleep unassisted” (page 299)
+“Small, soothing efforts such as kissing the forehead, rearranging the blankets, comforting, and patting appear trivial to parents, but they interfere enormously with learning to fall asleep unassisted.”

 Great Sleep Training Books

-The Key Points of the Extinction Method
+The Key Points of the Extinction Sleep Training Method

 Anecdotal Commentary

-Typically, yes, extinction method is the fastest and most effective way to go about things.
-It is a very effective method for a first time parent because it doesn’t require you to be able to make so many judgement calls.
 It is the method we used on our oldest, Brayden, and it was very effective for him.
 I quickly realized that checking on him only made it worse for him, and I didn’t want to make him cry more in an attempt to make myself feel better.

-With Kaitlyn (my second child), however, I quickly realized that she did much better with CIO when I did interfere.
-She cried less with my interference than she did with an extinction approach.
 So I must always throw in there that you have to trust your instincts and listen to your baby’s needs.
 Just because “most” babies out there respond fastest to extinction does not mean that extinction will definitely be best for your baby.
 Probably?
 Yes.
 But not definitely.

 Sleep Training According to Babywise (Baby Wise)